-Descriptor Score a Can manage toilet needs or incontinence unaided 0 points b Needs to use an aid or appliance to manage toilet needs or inconnence 2 points c Needs supervision or prompting to manage toilet needs 2 points d Needs assistance to manage toilet needs 4 points e Needs assistance to manage incontinence of either bladder or bowel 6 points f Needs assistance to manage incontinence of both bladder and bowel 8 points
+- a) Can manage toilet needs or incontinence unaided (O points) - b) Needs to use an aid or appliance to be able to manage toilet needs or incontinence(2 points) - c) Needs supervision or prompting to manage toilet needs (2 points) - d) Needs assistance to be able to manage toilet needs (4 points) - e) Needs assistance to be able to manage incontinence of either bladder or bowel (6 points)

+Needs assistance to be able to manage incontinence of both bladder and bowel (8 points)

 - Do you have difficulty getting on or off the toilet?
 Do you feel weak or unsteady when you get up from the toilet? - How long do you spend sitting on the toilet each time you go? - Do you use any aids or appliances, such as a commode, raised toilet seat, bottom wiper, bed or seat pad or waterproof sheet?
 If you use incontinence pads, how often do you need to change them?
 Do you need any help from another person, for example with emptying a commode? - If you use a stoma bag, explain how you use it, how often you need to empty it and how you clean the stoma site.
 Describe any problems with bags leaking or bursting.
 If you need help from another person, explain what they do to help you. - Do you find it difficult to clean yourself after using the toilet or following an episode of incontinence?
 Does it take you a long time to clean yourself properly?
-Do you need help with changing bed sheets or washing clothes? - Do you face extra costs for any aids or appliances that help you use the toilet or manage any episodes of incontinence?
+Do you need to shower or bathe?
+Do you need help with changing bed sheets or washing clothes? - Do you face extra costs for any aids or appliances that help you use the toilet or manage any episodes of incontinence? - Is there a risk of slipping or falling when getting on or off the toilet, sickness, or infection due to an inability to maintain personal hygiene).